wardmike/Honors-Capstone/README.md

 # Pairs Trading for Cryptocurrencies
-Undergraduate Thesis for Michael Ward.
+Honors Capstone for Michael Ward.
 Utah State University -- May 2018.
 ## Fundamental Goal
 To learn algorithmic trading by creating and testing various algorithms with live market prices.